mbrunetti89/SOFi_CDB_Access/README.md

 INSTALLING

 Install the components by dragging & dropping the assembly SOFi_CDB_Access.gha into the Grasshopper window.
+In some cases the Plug-in needs to be unblocked under properties.

 EXAMPLES

 Some examples are shown in the folder "Examples".
 Download the .cdb file and open the .3dm and the .gh files, more detailed instructions are given in Examples.gh file.
+Some visualization examples have been added in the latest update.

 AUTHOR